microsoft/nni/docs/en_US/Compression/v2_scheduler.rst

 =================

 Pruning scheduler is new feature supported in pruning v2.
 It can bring more flexibility for pruning the model iteratively.
-All the built-in iterative pruners are based on pruning scheduler, pruners and task generators.
+All the built-in iterative pruners (e.g., AGPPruner, SimulatedAnnealingPruner) are based on three abstracted components: pruning scheduler, pruners and task generators.
-In addition to using the NNI built-in iterative pruner implementations, users can directly using pruning scheduler to implement their own iterative pruning logic.
+In addition to using the NNI built-in iterative pruners, users can directly use the pruning schedulers to customize their own iterative pruning logic.

 Workflow of Pruning Scheduler
 -----------------------------